karsti11/Speech-Command-Recognition-MATLAB-/README.md

 <p align="center"><img src="images/hanning.png" /></p>

-Feature extracting is done with ***TestingFeature.m*** function.
+Feature extracting is done with ***TestingFeatures.m*** function.
 Signal, sampling frequency, size of the (window) moving frame and step size of the moving frame are input data.
 It returns a matrix *M x N*, where *M* is the number of features, and *N* is the total number of short-term windows.

 Features used:
   - Zero Crossing Rate